 You need to decide if you feel it’s worth not having the P.E.P. tech to brew 2 coffees at once, considering you’re also losing the ability to change strength levels too.

-You can customize your coffee a bit more, you get the extra tech for brewing excellent coffee, and it’s fast enough to make 2 coffees in a row without an issue.
+You can customize your coffee a bit more than on the A1, you get the extra tech for brewing excellent coffee, and it’s fast enough to make 2 coffees in a row without an issue.

 Now maybe you like the coffee from the ENA Micro 5 and you’re actually going to have to make 4 or 6 coffees in relatively quick succession.
 In this, fairly specific circumstance, then yes the ENA Micro 5 is the machine for you.